projectara/greybus-spec/source/bridged_phy.rst

 .. _i2c-op-flag-bits:

-Greybus I2C Op Flag Bits
+**Greybus I2C Op Flag Bit Masks**
-""""""""""""""""""""""""

-This table describes the defined flag bit values defined for Greybus I2C ops.
+This table describes the defined flag bit masks defined for Greybus I2C ops.
 They are taken directly from the <linux/i2c.h> header file.

     ==============  =========================================       ===============